 Lawmakers have criticized Landry’s last-minute election pause, warning that changing an election after voting has already begun could weaken public trust.

-“Let me be clear, elections are not political chess pieces.
-You don’t get to start the game, see how it’s going, and then flip the board when it’s over,” Democratic Louisiana state Rep. Kyle Green Jr. said at a news conference at Mt.
-Zion First Baptist Church in Baton Rouge, Louisiana, on Monday.
+“Elections are not political chess pieces.
+You don’t get to start the game, see how it’s going, and then flip the board when it’s over,” Democratic state Rep. Kyle Green Jr. said at a news conference at Mount Zion First Baptist Church in Baton Rouge on Monday.

-Several lawsuits — filed in both federal and state court — are seeking to block the emergency declaration.
+Plaintiffs in several lawsuits filed in federal and state courts are seeking to block the emergency declaration.

-“The people of Louisiana, including Plaintiffs and their members, are currently experiencing irreparable harm because of the steps taken by the Secretary purporting to carry out the Governor’s unlawful Executive Order,” one lawsuit filed on Monday argued, adding it “has created confusion and uncertainty over the voting and ballot-counting process.”
+“The people of Louisiana, including Plaintiffs and their members, are currently experiencing irreparable harm because of the steps taken by the Secretary purporting to carry out the Governor’s unlawful Executive Order,” plaintiffs including the League of Women Voters contend in one lawsuit filed Monday.
+They add that Landry’s order “has created confusion and uncertainty over the voting and ballot-counting process.”

 The post Nearly 80,000 ballots in limbo after Louisiana halted House primaries appeared first on MS NOW.